*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Madrid – With about 3.3 million residents, Madrid is the capital and the largest city in Spain, and the sixth-largest city in Europe.
 It’s known for its world-famous museums like the Museo del Prado.
 Madrid doesn’t have any ONE iconic monument, but a majestic city of mansions and Baroque architecture.

 Barcelona – The grand city-by-the-sea of Antoni Gaudí modernist architecture, urban beaches, and medieval streets.
 (Also, my favorite city in the whole world!!)
-Find out what to do here.
+Find out the best things to do in Barcelona here.

 Seville holds many Spanish stereotypes: flamenco, bullfighting, and passionate people.
 This Andalusian capital boasts enchanting medieval streets, the Moorish beauty of the Alcazar, and a behemoth Gothic cathedral.